 Always maintain proper ventilation when working on any DIY project as well.
 Be sure to follow the safety precautions noted on the label for each product you are using during a project.
 Err on the side of caution!

 Time to paint – FINALLY!

-If you Google “painting your subfloor” you will find lots of additional great information including details on how to seal your floor.
+If you Google “painting your subfloor,” you will find lots of great additional information including details on how to seal your floor.
 I opted not to seal mine as I was told, with this paint, it was not necessary.

 Per the suggestion from the gentleman at Sherwin-Williams, due to the condition of my subfloor, I thinned the base coat of paint with water.
-He said this would help the paint get into all the little imperfections.
+He said this would help the color get into all the little imperfections.

 Step 7 – Applying the paint.

 To apply the paint, I used quality, 3/8″ nap paint rollers.
 Again, check with your paint expert as to what they recommend.